 We hope you can use the information on this page to help you to stay or to start cycling within current guidelines.
-We are unable at this time to meet you or see your bike in person and we are not loaning out bikes or equipment.
-We are able to speak to you over the phone or by video call to offer advice and guidance.
+We are unable at this time to meet you or see your bike in person but we are able to speak to you over the phone or by video call to offer advice and guidance.
 Our contact details are here.

->

-> This could be to help you to choose a suitable route, to help you to identify if your bike is in a safe condition to ride, how to clean your bikes after riding and how to do simple maintenance on your own bike.
+This could be to help you to choose a suitable route, to help you to identify if your bike is in a safe condition to ride, how to clean your bikes after riding and how to do simple maintenance on your own bike.

 Below are some videos that you might find useful.
 You will find very useful information on Youtube or cycling websites.
 It is sometimes best to watch more than one video on the subject you are searching for, to find the method that best suits you, or the part of a bike that looks like yours!
 All to often videos demonstrate with brand new bikes and ours are often well used or worn.

 The Covid-19 pandemic has led to clear guidelines from the Government that relate to cycling activity.
 Leaving your home once a day to cycle for exercise and well being is reasonable and allowed.
 It should be either a solo ride, with one other person or with members of your household.
 Feel free to share photos of your solo rides with our Anti Social Cycling Club.

 Some people are limiting the distance they are cycling as they recognise the relative greater risk of having an accident and burdening NHS services.
 30 minutes cycling can easily cover 5 miles.

 It has been suggested cyclists should observe greater than 2 metres distance from pedestrians, given the speed at which we travel.
 Some of our our volunteers are avoiding shared cycle paths for this reason where there is no run off space, like from the allotments at Netherstowe all the way to Dam Street in the city centre that is often shared with pedestrians.